zuo/unittest_expander/docs/reference.rst

    *test class* owning the method -- to generate actual *parametrized test methods*).

-   To learn more about arguments which are passed to the :func:`foreach` call, see the description of :class:`paramseq` (note that the call signatures of :func:`foreach` and the :class:`paramseq`'s constructor are the same).
+   To learn more about what needs to be passed to the :func:`foreach` call, see the description of :class:`paramseq`'s constructor (note that the call signatures of :func:`foreach` and that constructor are the same).

 The :class:`paramseq` class